Quazar (album)

 Quazar is the debut album from the band Quazar.
 The band was led by former P-Funk vocalist Glenn Goins, who also served as the producer and arranger of the album.
-Goins died before the album's release, effectively sealing the group's fate.
-The album was released by Arista Records in the fall of 1978, after Funkadelic's One Nation Under A Groove but before Parliament (band)'s Motor Booty Affair, that same year.
-The album also features contributions from former P-Funk drummer Jerome Brailey.
-Both Glenn Goins and Jerome Brailey were inducted into the Rock and Roll Hall of Fame with Parliament-Funkadelic.
+Goins died before the album was completed, effectively sealing the group's fate.
+Another former P-Funk member, Jerome Brailey, helped the group complete the album after Goins's death.
+The album was released by Arista Records in the fall of 1978.

-The album was reissued on CD by P-Vine records in Japan in 1991, but went out of print shortly thereafter.
-In June 2012, the album was re-released on CD by BBR records.
-This expanded version includes the single versions of "Funk 'N' Roll (Dancin' In The Funkshine)", "Funk With A Bigfoot" and "Savin' My Love For A Rainy Day".